warp-ds/tech-docs/docs/components/textfield/react.md

 #### Disabled

 Keep in mind that using disabled in its current form is an anti-pattern.
-There will ALWAYS be users who don't understand why an element is disabled, or users who can't even see that it is disabled because of poor lighting conditions or other reasons.
+There will always be users who don't understand why an element is disabled, or users who can't even see that it is disabled because of poor lighting conditions or other reasons.
 Please consider more informative alternatives before choosing to use disabled on an element.

 ```jsx
 <div className="flex flex-col space-y-32">